tecusa/ICD/examples/cyclonenode/README.md

 Cyclone Node supports state data, as defined [here](https://github.com/RadioBro/ICD/tree/master/examples/state).

+The Cyclone Node will submit data in a binary format, often Cyclone Binary 2.
+This data can be received in the data 'h' for hex.
+[Example Packet](cyclonenodebinary2example.json)

 ### Discussion CS

 The unique element in the packet is the parametername "cs".
 CS data elements are expected to have a JSON, or "j", payload with the following data: